JVZELLER/jvzeller/README.md

 #### 📫 How to reach me

-You can send me a message on [Linkedin](https://www.linkedin.com/in/josé-victor-zeller-gonçalves/)
+You can find me on [Linkedin](https://www.linkedin.com/in/josé-victor-zeller-gonçalves/).

 <p align="left">
  <br><br>